UCSB-PSTAT/pstat-296a-container-image/README.md

-# Container image source for <course>
+# Container image source for PSTAT-296
 Info here about where to find and run this image.

-# Template instructions (**DELETE THIS SECTION**)

-* Uncomment and add necessary libraries to Containerfile
-* mv Jenkinsfile.template to Jenkinsfile
-* Update image variable and add tests to Jenkinsfile